 The majority of Medigap plans cover your portion of Part A costs.
 Most beneficiaries will have $0 out-of-pocket costs for inpatient surgery.

 Enrolling in a Part D plan means you’ll have coverage for medications you take at home.
-You’ll need to check the plan formulary to know if specific medications have coverage.
+You’ll need to check the plan formulary to know if specific medications have coverage and the cost of medications needed after having a Medicare-covered open heart surgery.

 Some medications require prior authorization or step therapy.
 There may also be quantity limits on medications, especially for pain meds.
 Conversations with your doctor can help you understand your treatment plan.